Calvin-LL/webpack-image-resize-loader/README.md

 ## Usage

-Note: if you only want to shrink some but not all images, check out [webpack-query-loader](https://github.com/CoolCyberBrain/webpack-query-loader) or use webpack's `resourceQuery`
+Note: if you only want to shrink some but not all images, check out [webpack-query-loader](https://github.com/CoolCyberBrain/webpack-query-loader) or use webpack's `resourceQuery`.
+If you want to use `srcset`, check out [webpack-image-srcset-loader](https://github.com/CoolCyberBrain/webpack-image-srcset-loader)

 ```javascript
 module.exports = {